-In this phase, you select and load individual parts or subassemblies of the loaded assembly structure.
-When the selected items are open, they appear in the document pane.
+In this phase, you load individual parts or subassemblies by selecting them in the loaded assembly structure.
+When the selected items are open, they appear in the model tree and in the document pane.

-- 1 If necessary, choose Workspace > File Tree. - 2 In the File Tree, click the plus signs [+] to expand the Files structure, relevant formats, and assemblies. - 3 Click and Ctrl-click, as needed, to select the parts and assemblies that you want to load. - 4 Right-click the selected items in the File Tree and choose an action: - Insert In Current Product: Loads the items in the active document as new parts. - Create A New Product: Opens as a session file that you can save independently of the original file.
+1. If necessary, choose Workspace > File Tree.

+- 2. In the File Tree, click the plus signs [+] to expand the Files structure down to the loaded assembly structure. - 3.
+Click and Ctrl-click, as needed, to select the parts and assemblies that you want to load. - 4.
+Right-click the selected items in the File Tree and choose an action: - Insert In Current Product: Loads the items in the active document as new parts. - Create A New Product: Opens as a session file that you can save independently of the original file.